 Additionally, parties will also include a declaration, which is a statement from the party stating facts supporting why the court should grant their requested relief, exhibits, and other required documents (i.e. if financial orders are requested, an Income and Expense Declaration (FL-150 form) is required).

-If you have questions about Case Management Conferences or Requests For Orders, feel free to contact Morales Law, the premier Santa Barbara divorce attorney, for free information.
+If you have questions about Case Management Conferences or Requests For Orders, feel free to contact Morales Law, P.C., the premier Santa Barbara divorce attorney, for free information.
 We can be reached at (805) 845-5405 or at www.mysantabarbaralawyer.com.